 There’s more to Tulum than yoga.
 However, Tulum’s reputation as a yogi hub has its merits—yoga studios and signs pointing you to beach yoga classes are everywhere.

-While you certainly don’t have to be into yoga to enjoy Tulum, you should crave the buenas vibras (positive vibes) lifestyle helps to make your trip more enjoyable.
+While you certainly don’t have to be into yoga to enjoy Tulum, craving the buenas vibras (positive vibes) lifestyle helps to make your trip more enjoyable.

 Long story short?

 Partying is a stereotype that rings as true for Cancun as it is misleading for Tulum.
-But I’m getting ahead of myself here—we’ll cover Tulum’s version of partying in point #4.
+But I’m getting ahead of myself—I’ll cover Tulum’s version of partying next.

 Coco Bongo is a nightclub inspired by the 1994 film, The Mask.
 It just so happens that The Mask’s star, Jim Carrey, owns the club.
 Make sure to buy your tickets in advance, for they’re known to sell out during the high season.

-For a more upscale experience, head to Mandala, a nightclub that has comfy sofas and classy decor.
+For a more upscale experience, head to Mandala, a nightclub brimming with plush sofas and classy decor.
 You also shouldn’t miss The City.
-With a 5,000 person capacity, The City claims to be the largest club in all of Latin America.
+With a 5,000-person capacity, The City claims to be the largest club in all of Latin America.

-If you really want to get your party on, purchase an open bar package where you’ll have unlimited access to a particular club and its drinks the entire night.
+If you really want to get your party on, purchase an open bar package where you’ll have unlimited access to a club of your choice and its drinks the entire night.

 Just because Cancun is famous for its party scene doesn’t mean that Tulum is a sleepy town (although it can be, if that’s what you want).